 “We teamed up with Angler’s Atlas to host the Kootenay Lake Classic which was a virtual fishing derby.
 We had really great feedback from all of the participants, some great success stories and people saying they liked this platform better than the traditional style weigh-in derby.”

-Any angler can participate as long as they’ve downloaded the app and signed up for the tournament.
-Events range from family-oriented community tournaments to highly competitive events for experienced anglers.
+Any angler can participate as long as they’ve downloaded the app and signed up for the event.
+Events range from family-oriented community events to highly competitive events for experienced anglers.
 The app is easy to use and having a great day outdoors (with a little friendly competition) is the goal for everyone!

 Our passion for fisheries research has driven us for decades.
 Angler’s Atlas began collecting angler data for science in the early 2000s and the launch of MyCatch has enabled us to grow our efforts exponentially.
 We work with scientists across Canada to provide data that is difficult to otherwise collect, and to help inform fisheries management and conservation.
 Visit our research page for details about current programs.